LucyMHall/static-content-challenge/README.md

 ### How to run tests:
 - if you have not already, run `npm install` to install all the dependencies in the package.json file, including cypress
+- make sure that the server is running `$ node app.js`
 - navigate into `static-content-challenge` and run`$ ./node_modules/.bin/cypress run`

 ### To look at individual test code: